 Other colours are available but the cost is usually through the roof, especially for a small area such as a driveway, so we haven’t priced for these options.

-The reason why red and other colours are so expensive is because the manufacturer won’t be producing these variants in large numbers and will probably need to restart the production line just for you.
+The reason why red and other colours are so expensive is that the manufacturer won’t be producing these variants in large numbers and will probably need to restart the production line just for you.

 Ideas and Inspiration